DEPRESSION COUNSELLING NEWCASTLE HELP

-Depression is one of the most pervasive and challenging mental health issues we face, since depression itself, can often prevent us from getting help for depression.
+Depression is one of the most pervasive and challenging mental health issues facing Newcastle residents, since depression itself, can often prevent us from getting help for depression.

-And so, finding the inner resources, just to reach out for help for depression – can be considered a victory.
+And so, finding the inner resources, just to reach out for counselling for depression – can be considered a victory.

 In some cases, the imbalances in neurotransmitters that go hand-in-hand with depression, mean it is appropriate to seek medical help, as well as emotional help, to stem the effects of depression in your life.

 It should be made quite clear at this point that **counselling is not a substitute for medical help** from your GP or qualified healthcare provider.